-Best Sinks for Rental Properties
+Best Sinks for Rental Properties (our top picks)

 The Kraus KGD Sink Series is a line of sinks ranging in size and shape and made of quarts.
 They all hover around the $250 mark and vary from single to double sink models.
 Of the four sinks we’re recommending here, three of them are from that brand.